merenlab/merenlab.org/data/refining-espinoza-mags/index.md

  * `08_SUMMARY`: Anvi'o summary for the merged profile database.

-## Refining the Espinoza _et al_ MAGs
+## Taking a first look at your MAG

+At this point you should have a contigs and a profile database for each MAG that you wish to refine.

+The first step is to take a look at the MAG in the interactive interface.

 We used the split profile and contigs databases to manually refine each MAG.
 Here is an example way to initiate the interactive interface for one of those:

 ```bash
 anvi-interactive -p 07_SPLIT/GN02_MAG_IV_A/PROFILE.db \